by Jenny Leigh Hodgins

 If you’re a beginner piano player, your piano teacher should be able to break your goals down into manageable chunks for daily piano practice.
 As you learn to stay focused on this kind of goal-directed piano practice, you’ll eventually be able to determine your own piano practice goals.

 Typically, goal-setting in piano practice hones straight in on whatever part or aspect of the music is unknown or problematic for the piano student.
 Troubleshooting is one of the most effective ways to attack piano progress.
-And of course, that’s where some may interpret the difficulty lies.
+And, that’s where some may interpret the difficulty of effective practicing lies.

 Concentrating on learning something new or challenging takes effort.
-But our attitude toward making the effort is where the power of fun versus drudgery makes all the difference.
+But our attitude toward making that effort is where the power of fun versus drudgery makes all the difference.

-If you only play things that are simple, easy and fun for you, your piano progress will stagnate.
+If you only play music that is simple, easy, and fun for you, your piano progress will stagnate.
 But you don’t have to be a martyr, either!
 Choose your most challenging goals to face at the start of your piano practice session (or immediately after a short warm-up).
 Give it your all.

 At the end of your practice session, reward yourself by playing all the music you enjoy because you’ve already mastered it.
-You’ll be surprised that over time, if you consistently challenge the musical goals that force you to concentrate, think, and repeatedly practice, your reward repertoire at the end of each piano practice session will expand quickly.
+If you consistently challenge the musical goals that force you to concentrate, think, and repeatedly practice, you will be surprised by your progress.
+Your reward repertoire at the end of each piano practice session will quickly expand.

 Being able to play through a variety of musical works successfully is itself an incredible joy and accomplishment.
-But you must learn to balance the rewards of playing something that’s easier for you with the effort needed to challenge the next musical goal.
-That discipline is something that will naturally be forged over time if you choose your goals for each piano practice session and learn how to practice them effectively.
+But, to keep progressing, you must balance the rewards of playing something easy for you with your effort to challenge the next musical goal.
+That discipline is something that you will forge naturally over time if you choose your goals for each piano practice session and learn how to practice them effectively.

 How to practice piano effectively is the main topic of my upcoming ebook, My Best Tips On How To Practice Piano Effectively.